What Does the Bible Say About Curses?

 The Bible also recognizes the reality of evil and the presence of curses in the world.
 However, it offers assurance that God’s power and blessing can protect believers from curses.
 Faith in God and living according to His commandments are portrayed as shields against the harmful effects of curses.

-See also What Does the Bible Say About Cryptocurrency?
+See also What Does the Bible Say About Bitterness?

 God’s view on curses, as presented in the Bible, is that they are tied to justice and consequences but are ultimately under His sovereign control.
 God has the power to turn curses into blessings for those who trust and obey Him.